 This city is no stranger to weather extremes.
 Sometimes the snow will be spread out over a series of months, but other times you might get four feet in 30 hours, depending on the weather conditions.

 Fortunately for Erie residents, the 2019-2020 winter season has been kinder to the city thus far.
 The Golden Snowglobe reports a total snowfall of only 19 inches as of December 2019.

 Known as the most northeastern city in the US, Caribou sees 70.3 inches of snow every year, so the town is big on snowmobiles.
 In fact, visitors can ride 1,600 miles of trails in and around Caribou.

 Of course, average snowfall doesn’t always tell the full story.
 Winters can be harsh in Caribou when winter storms shower the city all at once.
 In January 2019, the city saw about 60 inches of total snowfall just in one month.

 6. Buffalo, New York

-Just because Buffalo sits at number 6 doesn’t mean it loses cred as one of the most ferociously snowiest cities in the U.S., however.
-It regularly experiences weather events that shake even seasoned residents.
+Syracuse may top the rankings, but don’t be fooled.
+Just because Buffalo sits at number 6 doesn’t mean it loses cred as one of the most ferociously snowiest cities in the U.S. It regularly experiences weather events that shake even seasoned residents.